Lab 4: Linked and Loaded

 Function epilog

 The last four instructions of combine are the function epilog.
-These instructions tear down the stack frame and restore caller-owned registers before returning to the caller.
-The epilog simply reverses of the operations done in the prolog, i.e. restores the registers to the value they had at funtion entry and returns stack returned to starting state.
+These instructions tear down the stack frame and restore saved registers before returning to the caller.
+The purpose of the epilog is to reverse the operations done in the prolog, i.e. put everything back to the state it was on function entry.
+This means restoring the saved register values and adjusting the stack pointer, at which point, things are ready to return control to the caller.

 Here is a walkthrough of the epilog instructions of combine: